jantman/blog/content/2014/12/aws-cloudformation-and-rds-snapshots.md

 describes which properties can be updated in-place ("Update requires: No interruption" or "some interruptions") and which trigger complete replacement of the RDS instance ("Update requires: replacement").

+When you try to update a protected resource through the ``aws`` CLI tools, the update will appear to have worked, but the event log on the stack will show the update denied and the update will be rolled back.

 Restoring Snapshots and DBName
 -------------------------------